 A very quick in-car entertainment guide on how to turn your car into a mobile disco or boom box.
 Music is life as we used to say, and the car player will always on unless it’s broken.
 Now you have landed on the right page as we are about to reveal how to upgrade your car sound system in just 4 simple steps.

 Just make sure don’t get your neighbors annoyed with really loud sound on the weekends.
 Listening to very loud music while driving is dangerous too, so bear in mind.
+If you’re a not the boom boom type, best check out how to setup SQ audio in car to relax, enjoy during roadtrip or stucked in the traffic jam.

 Step 1 – Upgrade Head Unit